rackerlabs/support-how-to/content/cloud-sites/cloud-sites-faq.md

 " for the cron task).
 The output is sent to the task log in your webroot's "logs" directory.

-Command to Run &ndash; You&rsquo;ll need to indicate the path to the script that you wish to be execute.
+Command to Run - You'll need to indicate the path to the script that you wish to be execute.

 Frequency / Date / Time - How frequently do you want the task to run?